 We have accumulated operational knowhow in plants in particular, such as waste toenergy power generation and waterworks, and in the public services field, the company has an extensive track record in publicprivate projects.
-We also engage in our own recycling operations and renewable energy ment of "creation" and "responsibility" while power generation business, and are expanding our presence in operation & maintenance business domains around the world.
+We also engage in our own recycling operations and renewable energy power generation business, and are expanding our presence in operation & maintenance business domains around the world.